Things fall apart; the centre cannot hold. - W. B. Yeats

 Select the line you wish to annotate:

 Click on a line to see some annotations.
 1. I believe this suggests that death was coming to him one way or another.
 2. Could be the sky, could be Heaven.
-3. Something most servicemen would agree with.
+3. I think those are truly the hardest fights.
 4. Hey, we all have our reasons to fight.
 He's no different.
-5. Irish patriotism at its best.
+5. A lovely part of Ireland, located on the west coast of Galway.
 6. People we can all agree to fight for.
-7. But England's difficulty was Ireland's opportunity, remember?
+7. Guy must have been suicidal to go in with an attitude like that.
 8. Another great line.
-9. Ridiculous that laws ever made anyone fight.
-Conscription...what a a joke.
+9. Imagine being one of those people, torn away from your loved ones to fight, forced by the law.
+And then here's this guy.
+Life's chances can be so cruel.
 10. Cheering crowds: Not interested Cheering broads: Different story ;) 11.
 Fuck this site!!!
 12. Clouds making a reappearance from here from line 2.
 13. Ha mate, I don't think balanced is a word you can be using non-ironically.
 14. A disturbing thought.
 A growing one with young people nowadays, something I worry about.
-15. In fairness to him, he lived in Kiltartan.
+15. Truly, the highpoint of his life.
 16. I'll see you in Valhalla, fictional poem pilot!